-void setData (void p) const
+void setData (void p) const These functions respectively get and set an ope unsigned getMemoryPageSize() const

 These functions respectively get and set an opaque data object that can be associated with this process.
 The data is not interpreted by ProcControlAPI, but remains associated with the process.